 Mistake #1 – Too Many Platforms!

 Me?
-I spend most of my time on Facebook because that's where most of my clients hang out.
-I brand build using Instagram.
-I use other social media channels on behalf of my clients.
+I spend most of my time on Facebook because that’s where most of my clients hang out.
+I brand build, educate and have fun on Instagram whilst I’ve ditched Twitter!

-Jump off the platforms that you're clients aren't using and start using the ones they are!
-If you're not sure which one they're using, the majority of people are on facebook so start there and master it!
+Jump off the platforms that your prospects don’t use and start using the ones they are.
+If you’re not sure which one they’re using, the majority of people are on facebook so start there and master it!

 Mistake #2 – Wrong Platform